najx/najx/README.md

 ### 💬 Some words about me

 <samp><p align=”justify” style="text-indent:40px;">
-I'm <b>Najim Abdelmoula</b>, a DevOps Engineer with several years of experience from Paris, France 🇫🇷.
+DevOps Engineer with several years of experience from Paris, France 🇫🇷

 I'm a goal oriented person.
 I'am also dynamic, persevering and rigorous.

 Please find my informations bellow and enjoy your visit !</p></samp>

 ##